To create a clear, simple, effective job description, follow this template.

 I call this process “scorecarding” and consider it an essential business exercise.
 Identifying job requirements in terms of accountabilities can shed new light on those critical yet hard-to-fill positions by replacing vague behavioral statements with clear expectations.
-For more on how to develop scorecards, read my upcoming post, Why Scorecards Help You Find, Hire and Assess the Right Talent.
+For more on how to develop scorecards, read my post, Why Scorecards Help You Find, Hire and Assess the Right Talent.

 Showcase company culture in the job description

 Culture is the glue that holds your organization together.
 And it also makes your company “sticky” by attracting potential hires.
 While factors such as compensation and upward mobility are important, culture is a big part of any candidate’s decision to apply for and accept a new position.
 That’s especially true of the younger generations who are increasingly motivated to align their careers with companies that share their values.